GST BOCES Main Reopening Plan

-The BOCES will follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
+The BOCES will follow NYSDOH guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
 If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19 they can return to school:

-- If they have been diagnosed with another condition and has a healthcare provider written note stating they are clear to return to school, and
+- If they have been diagnosed with another condition and has a healthcare provider written note stating they are clear to return to school, or

 In accordance with CDC guidance, the BOCES' protocol for the return to school of students and staff following illness or diagnosis of confirmed case of COVID-19 or following quarantine due to contact with a confirmed case of COVID-19 is as follows: